Spring Site Information

 The solar radiation that reaches a site can be estimated using a Solar Pathfinder TM.
 This relatively inexpensive device displays the sunrise and sunset at the source.
 The data should be entered in 24-hour time as hh:mm.
 Upon entering these, click the Calculate Energy and Save Buttons to calculate the seasonal energy budget in Mj/m2 and percent of potential energy for the site.
-The Latitude value must be entered in order for this function to work.
+The Latitude value must be entered on the Georeferencing tab in order for this function to work.
 Should there be no obstruction at the site, click the No Obstruction Button to automatically enter the values.
 This function also requires a latitude value.

 The EOD Tab also lists the Survey Date, but displays ”x” symbols that identify the categories that contain data.
-In this example, the 1994-04-30 survey has two categories of information, while the 2008-12-11 survey has ten.
-Only Georeferencing and Invertebrates are present in the former, while all 10 categories were assessed (including the SEAP) in the latter.
+In this example, the 2018-06-22 survey has ten categories of information.
+Here the Date field is also hyperlinked if a user has permission to access survey data.

 The next section of the tutorial explains the process for recording individual site surveys.
 To open a survey, select the Surveys Tab and click on the Survey Date.
-This hyperlink will only be active if you have Permissions to access the survey.
+This hyperlink will only be active if you have Permission to access the survey.